-- accumulated in the preceding 12 months.
-Credits may not be applied to non-bypassable charges as identified in a utility's tariff. - exceeds the electricity consumed, the excess generation in kWh allocated to group members must be based on percentages.
-Allocated kWh are monetized at the applicable blended residential rate.
-The monetized credit applies to all charges on the bill not identified as non-bypassable charges in a utility's tariff. - zero or positive siting or REC adjustor set forth in the netmetering facility's CPG is multiplied by the kWh from the production meter, allocated to the group members and applied to the bills as credits.
+- (ii) If the electricity produced by the net-metering system exceeds the electricity consumed, the excess generation must be allocated to group members and monetized at the applicable blended residential rate.
+The monetized credit applies to all charges on the bill not identified as non-bypassable charges in a utility's tariff. - (iii) For the first 10 years after the system is commissioned, any zero or positive siting or REC adjustor set forth in the netmetering facility's CPG is multiplied by the kWh from the production meter, allocated to the group members and applied to the bills as credits.
 For example, the \$0.01/kWh siting adjustor for net-metering systems 15 kW or less will result in such systems receiving a bill credit of \$0.01/kWh multiplied by all allocated kWh from the production meter. - (iv) Any negative siting or REC adjustor set forth in the netmetering facility's CPG is multiplied by the kWh from the production meter, allocated to the group members, and applied to the bills as additional charges.
-For example, the negative \$0.03/kWh REC adjustor for net-metering systems that retain their RECs will result in such systems receiving a bill charge of \$0.03/kWh multiplied by all allocated kWh from the production meter. - (v) If credits remain on group members' bills after being applied to all charges on the bills not identified as non-bypassable charges in an electric company's tariff, such credits must be tracked, applied, or carried forward on group member bills, as described in Section 5.128.
+For example, the negative \$0.03/kWh REC adjustor for net-metering systems that retain their RECs will result in such systems receiving a bill charge of \$0.03/kWh multiplied by all allocated kWh from the production meter. - (v) If credits remain on group members' bills after being applied to all charges on the bills not identified as non-bypassable charges in an electric company's tariff, such credits must be tracked, applied, or carried forward on group member bills, as described in Section 5.128. - (4) Group Net-Metering System Billing for Systems Directly Interconnected: